bgercken/tutorial-edge-go-rest-api-part-2/docs/RunWithLocalDB.md

     envsubst < config/deployment.yaml | kubectl apply -f -
     EOF

-2. Change the permissions on the deploy script to make it executable. `chmod +x deploy_app.sh`
+2. Update the permissions on the deploy script to make it executable. `chmod +x deploy_app.sh`

 3. Start the application.